tobias/splice/README.md

 * "intuitional" counters
 * registers beyond LWW and MV varieties
+* Anything that isn't amenable to local and remote convergence semantics of CRDTs
 * Anything else requiring PLOP semantics
 * ...?

-All of the above could be achieved/supported by providing transactional semantics (or, more generally, consensus mechanism) across splice replicas / actors.
+All of the above could be achieved/supported via consensus mechanisms across splice replicas / actors TBD.

 ### Query (high-level walkthrough)